bzg/ox-skos/README.md

-# Org exporters to handle SKOS .org files
+ox-skos.el : export an \`.org\` file as XML/RDF using the SKOS.

-- ox-skos.el : export an `.org` file as XML/RDF
+See the `examples/` directory for small examples.